 We take a different approach to demand vs supply: Our focus is on demand; more importantly consumption compared to purchases.
-Prime example is China’s imports of industrial metals for shadow banking purposes.
+An example is China’s imports of industrial metals for shadow banking purposes.
 Ni is imported with letters of credit and warehouse receipts (rudukans in Chinese) issued.
 Importers have 6 months to borrow then reloan against receipts as many times as they can before Ni must be exported in order to avoid paying 17% VAT.
 How does imported and then exported Ni show up in China’s demand statistics because its never consumed?
 Another example is LME stocks being re-warranted or re-directed to unapproved warehouses but not consumed.
 Bottom line: If you don’t know how much of what has been bought has been consumed then difference is “overhanging the market”.
 When unconsumed nickel re-enters the market statistics are skewed.

 Our demand and supply will focus on Indonesia’s production of 300 series S S (nominally 18Cr-8Ni) from saprolite grade laterite Ni ore and 200 series S S (nominally 17% Cr-4% Ni, from lower grade limonite laterite Ni ore.
 China has made large scale investments in Indonesia: Advanced rotary kilns, calciners, highly efficient multi-electrode submerged-arc continuous smelting furnaces and state of the art stainless steel mills with continuous casting.

 Our reason for focusing on Class ll and not Class l is because austenitic S S consumes 66% of Ni produced annually and is produced from Class ll Ni; NPI in China.
 China produces over 50% of global S S annually; predominately from NPI and home scrap.
-As of 2017 China is organizing recycling of domestic S S crap and will use substantially more S S scrap going forward.
-Increased stainless steel scrap consumption will reduce need importation of Ni ore and decrease intrinsic cost of Ni.
-India, Euripean and American S S producers get approximately 70% of their Ni from scrap.
-Scrap Ni units are discounted from LME previous month average.
-We believe China’s Indonesian investment and presence will be the lowest the cost producers of Ni for S S.
+Chinese government instituted “China Circular Economy Promotion Law” and has organized recycling of domestic scrap and will use substantially more S S scrap going forward.
+Increased stainless steel scrap consumption will reduce need to import Ni ore.
+India, European and American S S producers get approximately 70% of their Ni from scrap.
+Scrap Ni units are discounted from LME price.
+We believe China’s Indonesian investment will engender the lowest cost production of Ni and stainless steel.